geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Which is the feature that COM1 wanted for a while.

 ##### **Geohot** [[00:49:12](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2952)]
 And when Photoshop could do this, the promise and resolution would be totally just pretty.
 So yeah, that's everything in general, but I hope to get all my CPU run out within the next 20 days.
 But, yeah.
-I guess I'd like�전 fountain a bowl with you, Daniel.
+I guess I'd like� fountain a bowl with you, Daniel.
 Or maybe check the blog or chat if they've turned on their streams because I think I want to work on that out too.
 But I just thought it'd be really cool to even chat back with you about that stream talking and the. kernel that crashed my GPU until I added a contiguous.
 So yeah, that's kind of why I didn't post the music app.
 It's actually a pretty bad example of pedigree.
 Because it just concatenates all the nodes together.
 And it's like I concatenate with like 160 tensors.

 ##### **Chenyu** [[00:49:51](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2991)]
 And that sounds familiar.